Transponders and squawk codes: Communication in aviation

 Squawk codes are a key security tool, but also prone to errors:

-- Incorrect entries: A transposed number can lead to confusion.
+• Incorrect Entries: A transposed digit can lead to mix-ups.

 Modern systems reduce these risks through automated allocation and better integration with flight schedule data.